robertvandervoort/AppDynamics-Data-Extractor/README.md

 * By default, the tool captures the last hour of data for availability (if selected) and transaction snapshots (if selected).
 This can be adjusted in the UI.
 * Enable debugging if you want to watch the tool work or if you run into issues.
 Debug output will be sent to the UI in Streamlit in a more digestible fashion, and in a more verbose fashion in the console window you launched it from.
 When contacting me / filing an issue, please have the debug output available.

+### Output Files

+* **Generated Excel files** are automatically saved to the `output/` folder in the project directory
+* The tool will display both the relative path (`output/filename.xlsx`) and full absolute path for easy file location
+* The `output/` folder will be created automatically if it doesn't exist
+* Each extraction creates a timestamped Excel file with your account name and analysis date

 ### License Processing (BETA)

 **Important:** License calculation functionality is currently in BETA status and is **disabled by default**.
 This feature can be enabled through the "Enable license processing?" checkbox in the user interface, but please be aware that: